 Long-term rental properties are a great investment

 I knew if I ever wanted to be able to afford a Countach or a Muira, I would have to make a lot more money or get very high returns on the money I was investing.
 I have been able to do both in the last few years and a lot of that increase has been from my decision to start investing in long term rental properties.
 I have purchased eight rental properties so far and I am making over 20% cash on cash returns on all of them.
 I am making over $500 a month cash flow on each of those properties.
 In fact I am making about $4,000 from my rental properties every month.
 That is $48,000 a year in additional income from my rental properties, with very little management or time required.
-Be sure to check out my rental property cash flow calculator.
+For more information on why rental properties are such a great investment and how to start investing in rental properties.
+Check out my E book Retire Rich and Early with Real Estate at Amazon as an 113 page E book or as a PDF.

 Long-term goals are very important to my success